getindiekit/indiekit/docs/concepts.md

 A publication preset plug-in provides default values for these 2 options (which you can then override).

-For example, if you use the Jekyll static site generator, you can install the [Jekyll plug-in](plugins/index.md#jekyll):
+For example, if you use the Hugo static site generator, you can install the [Hugo publication preset](plugins/index.md#hugo):

 ```sh
 npm install @indiekit/preset-hugo